Careers in Global Health

-can take many different forms and follow many different pathways to success.
-As with any career track, you should spend some time thinking about the kinds of roles you would like to pursue (management, clinical work, implementation, research, advocacy, etc.) and the kinds of topical areas you would like to work in (nutrition, maternal and child health, biological sciences, climate change and health, etc.).
-The good news is that global health is a very wide field that accommodates lots of different interests, and the greater Seattle area is considered a major hub of growth in global health industries!
+A career in Global Health can take many different forms and follow many different pathways to success.
+As with any career track, you should spend time thinking about the kinds of roles you would like to pursue (management, clinical work, implementation, research, advocacy, etc.) and the kinds of topical areas you would like to work in (nutrition, maternal and child health, biological sciences, climate change and health, etc.).
+Global Health is a very wide field that accommodates lots of different interests, and the greater Seattle area is considered a major hub of growth in global health industries!

 Many students feel they need to have international experience in order to obtain a career in global health.
 More and more, however, global health organizations are prioritizing high-quality work and internship experience at home or abroad rather than requiring students to volunteer abroad in order to get a job or get into graduate school.